imraj569/pomodoro-timer/README.md

 ---

-# Pomodoro Timer with Background Video and Sea Sound - visit on
+# Pomodoro Timer with Background Video and Sea Sound
 https://imraj569.github.io/pomodoro-timer/

 This is a simple Pomodoro timer that features a customizable timer interface, a background video playing in a loop, and an ambient sea sound for a relaxing experience.
 Users can start, reset the timer, and mute or unmute the background sound.